Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Getting Necessary Medical Treatment

-Should I go to the hospital if I have pain and discomfort?
 Absolutely.
-If you experience pain and discomfort following an 18-wheeler or other commercial vehicle accident, you should be safe and get examined.
+If you experience pain and discomfort following an 18-wheeler or other commercial vehicle accident, you should be safe and get checked out.
 Large semi-tractor-trailers weigh thousands of pounds.
-It is better to be cautious and get examined, since the insurance carrier for the trucking company will use the fact that you didn’t go to the hospital against you, to suggest you weren’t hurt bad enough to go.
+It is best to be cautious and get examined because it’s the safe thing to do and also because the insurance carrier for the trucking company will attempt say you weren’t hurt that bad if you don’t.

 What if My Health Insurance Carrier Pays Some of My Medical Bills?